aidan-fong/aidan-fong/README.md

 # 💫 About Me:
-I'm an up and coming software engineer with a strong passion for programming and game design.
+Aidan is an up and coming software engineer with a strong passion for programming and game design.
+His journey started in elementary school when he joined a coding club that primarily used scratch.
+From this, he had gained basic knowledge in coding and game creation and eventually progressed to Roblox Studio.
+In this game engine, he developed a game that has to date accumulated over 200,000 visits.
+He also has knowledge in practical languages such as Python, HTML, CSS, JavaScript, and Java.
+In the future, Aidan hopes to explore artificial intelligence to expand his knowledge and cater towards the constantly evolving digital age.

 # 💻 Tech Stack: